political-analysis/what-is-rationality/what-is-rationality.md

     Practice not-doing,
     and everything will fall into place.

 Given the tao of rationality, all of the specific techniques of rationality can be rediscovered.
-The tao of rationality is likely to appear to you if you reflect on the specific techniques of rationality.
+The tao of rationality is a quality developed in the practice of rationality, employing the best techniques we understand.
 Our grasp of the tao is the outcome of our accumulated experience of reasoning, and is essentially a historical, evolutionary phenomenon.